Asthma is a disease that causes the airways of the lungs to swell and narrow, leading to wheezing, shortness of breath, chest tightness, and coughing.

 A peak flow meter is a simple device to measure how quickly you can move air out of your lungs.

 There is no cure for asthma, although symptoms sometimes improve over time.
 With proper self-management and medical treatment, most people with asthma can lead normal lives.

 The complications of asthma can be severe, and may include:

 Call for an appointment with your health care provider if asthma symptoms develop.

 Call your health care provider or go to the emergency room if:

-You can reduce asthma symptoms by avoiding known triggers and substances that irritate the airways.
+You can reduce asthma symptoms by avoiding triggers and substances that irritate the airways.

 Lugogo N, Que LG, Fertel D, Kraft M. Asthma.
-In: Mason RJ, Broaddus VC, Martin TR, et al. Murray & Nadel's Textbook of Respiratory Medicine.
+In: Mason RJ, Broaddus VC, Martin TR, et al., eds.
+Murray & Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 38.
+Philadelphia, Pa.: Elsevier Saunders; 2010:chap 38.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.